South Carolina Medicaid (Healthy Connections) Long Term Care Programs, Benefits & Eligibility

 Financial Requirements

-The 2024 income limit for South Carolina Nursing Home Medicaid for a single applicant is $2,829/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
-However, South Carolina Nursing Home Medicaid recipients are required to give most of their income to the state to help cover the cost of care.
-They are only allowed to keep $30/month of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are “dual eligible,” and they can make any allowable spousal income allowance payments to financially needy, non-applicant spouses.
+The 2025 income limit for South Carolina Nursing Home Medicaid for a single applicant is $2,901/month.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. However, South Carolina Nursing Home Medicaid recipients are required to give most of their income to the state to help cover the cost of care.
+They are only allowed to keep $30/month of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are “dual eligible.”

-For married applicants with both spouses applying, the 2024 asset limit for nursing home coverage through Healthy Connections is a combined $4,000, and the income limit is a combined $5,658/month.
-For a married applicant with just one spouse applying, the 2024 asset limit is $2,000 for the applicant spouse and $66,480 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
-The income limit is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for nursing home coverage through Healthy Connections is a combined $4,000, and the income limit is a combined $5,802/month.
+For a married applicant with just one spouse applying, the 2025 asset limit is $2,000 for the applicant spouse and $66,480 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The income limit is $2,901/month for the applicant, and the income of the non-applicant spouse is not counted.
+Married South Carolina Nursing Home Medicaid recipients are also required to give most of their income to the state.
+They are allowed to keep $30/month as a personal needs allowance and enough to make Medicare premium payments.
+In addition, they are allowed to keep enough income to make any allowable spousal income allowance payments to financially needy spouses who are not enrolled in Medicaid.

 Functional Requirements

 The functional, or medical, criteria for nursing home coverage through Healthy Connections (South Carolina Medicaid) is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
-To determine if the Nursing Facility Level of Care requirement is for Medicaid purposes, South Carolina assesses an applicants ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 South Carolina Medicaid Home and Community Based Services (HCBS) Waivers Eligibility Criteria